Inference-Time Search Using Side Information for Diffusion-Based Image Reconstruction: Preliminaries and Problem Formulation

 \subsection{Problem formulation: solving inverse problems with side information}

 In many applications, the observation $\vy$ alone is insufficient to identify the latent signal $\vx_0$; auxiliary side information $\vs$ (e.g., a reference image, identity/text embedding, or physics-derived features) can dramatically reduce ambiguity.
 Formally, when side information $\vs$ is available, \textit{the goal is to sample from the target conditional distribution $p_{0 \mid Y, S}(\cdot \mid \vy, \vs)$}.
 A seemingly direct route is to \textit{train a conditional diffusion model} that accepts $\vs$ as input, learn the conditional score function $\nabla_{\vx_t} \log p_{t \mid S}(\vx_t \mid \vs)$, and then approximate the full conditional score $ \nabla_{\vx_t} \log p_{t \mid Y, S}(\vx_t \mid \vy, \vs) = \nabla_{\vx_t} \log p_{t \mid S}(\vx_t \mid \vs) + \nabla_{\vx_t} \log p_{Y \mid t, S}(\vy \mid \vx_t, \vs)$ through a DPS-style method for the second term, to run the backward SDE.
-However, this training-based approach is often impractical: it demands large paired datasets $(\vx_{0}, \vs)$, which are expensive or impossible to curate; it locks the solver to the training modality of $\vs$ (a text-conditioned prior cannot natively exploit an image or spectral feature at test time); and general multi-modal conditioning requires prohibitive data and compute.
+However, this training-based approach is impractical: it demands large paired datasets $(\vx_{0}, \vs)$, which are expensive or impossible to curate; it locks the solver to the training modality of $\vs$; and general multi-modal conditioning requires prohibitive data and compute.
 These constraints motivate a training-free alternative that reuses strong unconditional diffusion priors and uses $\vs$ only at inference, preserving modality-agnosticism and avoiding costly data collection.